vtos/moodle-mod_adaptivequiz/README.md

 allows a sub-plugin run some intermediate logic between answering questions by the test-taker.
 For example, update some calculations in its database, even trigger its own events and whatever.
 Deciding what the next question should be or whether the attempt will stop must still be inside implementation of the item administration interface.
+3. `attempts_report_url` - enables a sub-plugin to provide a link to its own attempts report, which will be picked up by the adaptive quiz activity and displayed as a number of attempts made in the activity's view page for a manager/teacher role.
+When a custom sub-plugin is used, the default attempts reporting obviously does not make sense.
+The sub-plugin being used is fully responsible for providing proper attempts reporting.

-How to define those callback in a sub-plugin and where to place them to be picked up by the adaptive quiz engine?
+How to define those callbacks in a sub-plugin and where to place them to be picked up by the adaptive quiz engine?
 The mechanism is absolutely the same as for any other callback in Moodle.
 Callbacks in sub-plugins are expected to be in `lib.php` file.
 Each callback is a function, starting with sub-plugin's `{component name}`, and ending with `_callback`.
 For the `helloworld` sub-plugin it looks like this: